t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 ## Usage with Next.js middleware

 Usage of NextAuth.js with NextJS middleware [requires the use of the JWT session strategy](https://next-auth.js.org/configuration/nextjs#caveats) for authentication.
 This is because the middleware is only able to access the session cookie if it is a JWT.
 By default, `create-t3-app` is configured to use the **default** database strategy, in combination with Prisma as the database adapter.

+## Setting up the default DiscordProvider

+1. Head to [the Applications section in the Discord Developer Portal](https://discord.com/developers/applications), and click on "New Application"
+2. In the settings menu, go to "OAuth2 => General"

+- Copy the Client ID and paste it in `DISCORD_CLIENT_ID` in `.env`.
+- Under Client Secret, click "Reset Secret" and copy that string to `DISCORD_CLIENT_SECRET` in `.env`.
+Be careful as you won't be able to see this secret again, and resetting it will cause the existing one to expire.
+- Click "Add Redirect" and paste in `<app url>/api/auth/callback/discord` (example for local development: `http://localhost:3000/api/auth/callback/discord`)
+- Save your changes
+- It is possible, but not recommended, to use the same Discord Application for both development and production.
+You could also consider [Mocking the Provider](https://github.com/trpc/trpc/blob/next/examples/next-prisma-starter-websockets/src/pages/api/auth/%5B...nextauth%5D.ts) during development.

 ## Useful Resources